Docker

 Running the image directly

-Section titled “Running the image directly”If you already have a PostgreSQL database:
+Section titled “Running the image directly”If you already have a PostgreSQL database and prefer docker run:

 Section titled “Image details”| Property | Value |